Ejdamm/market-board/README.md

 * Create logfile and give apache permssion to write to it e.g. `chown www-data:www-data logs/app.log`

 ## Database migration
 Database migration is done with phinx.
+First create your database manually.
+Then migrates will take care of tables.
 Usage:
 * Migrate
     * `bin/phinx.sh create <MyTable>` (Note CamelCase)
-        * Will create a file for migration under db/migration.
+        * Will create a new migration under db/migration.
 This file will be used to create/migrate/rollback tables.
     * `bin/phinx.sh migrate` will migrate whatever config that is written under the function `create()` in `db/migrate`
     * `bin/phinx.sh rollback` will rollback whatever config that is written `create()` in `resources/db/migrate`
     * `bin/phinx.sh migrate -e dev -t 0` will reset all migrations